perceptimatic/irpam2023/docs/index.md

 We invite researchers to submit papers in one of two tracks.

 1. The **evaluation track** will accept proposed systematic **evaluation measures, test sets,** or **benchmarks** for pre-trained acoustic models, including but not limited to context-invariance, talker-invariance, accent-invariance, or robustness to noise and distortions.
-In the interest of in-depth validation of the proposed evaluations in the  limited Interspeech page limit, such papers should *not* propose new models.
+In the interest of in-depth validation of the proposed evaluations in the  limited Interspeech page limit, such papers should *not* propose substantive new models.
 2. The **model track** will propose new models or techniques and demonstrate empirically that they improve the invariance or robustness properties of pre-trained speech representations, evaluating using existing approaches or variants on existing benchmarks/measures.
 This could also include techniques for disentanglement in pre-trained acoustic models.
-Models submitted to this track must *not* propose new evaluation measures, and must use standard, existing evaluations.
+Models submitted to this track must *not* be aimed at proposing new evaluation measures, and must rely primarily on standard, existing evaluations for their argumentation.

 Suggested evaluations for the model track include, but are not limited to: